Hiyudev/sudokusolver/README.md

 Sudoku solver is an online web tool to help people on solving their sudoku.

 ---
+> ⚠️ This project no longer solves sudoku due to backend don't work properly.
+---

 <p align="center">
  <a href="#features">Features</a> •